yuri-dzt/yuri-dzt/README.md

 ###

 <p align="left">
-✨ Frontend developer with a strong focus on building practical and elegant web interfaces.<br>
+✨ Frontend developer with strong experience building modern and efficient web applications.<br>
 📚 Currently deepening my knowledge in <strong>backend development</strong> with <strong>Node.js</strong> and <strong>clean architecture</strong>.<br>
-🎯 My goal is to master the full development flow — from UI to scalable APIs.<br>
+🎯 My goal is to master the entire web stack — from intuitive UIs to scalable APIs.<br>
 🎷 Fun fact: when I'm not coding, I'm probably playing the saxophone 🎶
 </p>